nus-cs2103-AY2223S2/ip/docs/README.md

 Expected outcome:

-Displays a good bye message to the user.
+Displays a good bye message to the user and closes the window.

 ```
 expected output